Rhondoid/employee-tracker/README.md

 You are required to submit BOTH of the following for review:

-* A walkthrough video demonstrating the functionality of the application.
+* A walk through video demonstrating the functionality of the application.

 * The URL of the GitHub repository, with a unique name and a README describing the project.